YuChaode/draft-tan-ccamp-fgotn-yang/draft-tan-ccamp-fgotn-yang.md

 ## Retrieve Server Tunnels Scenario of fgOTN

-{{fig-multiplexing scenario}} below shows an example of scenario to retrieve server tunnels for multi-domain fgOTN service.
+{{fig-multiplexing}} below shows an example of scenario to retrieve server tunnels for multi-domain fgOTN service.
 In this example, some small bandwidth fgOTN service are aggregated by the access ring (10G), and then aggregated into a bigger bandwidth in metro ring (100G).
 The allocation of TS to support fgOTN switching maybe different in access ring and metro ring.
 E.g. there could be three ODU0 allocated in the access ring while there could be two ODU2 are allocated in the metro ring to support fgOTN switching.
 In this example, the server layer ODUk tunnel for fgOTN tunnel from node A to node E is ODU0, and the server layer tunnel from node E to node G is ODU2.
 The server layer tunnel for fgOTN tunnel will include one ODU0 tunnel and one ODU2 tunnel.

 ~~~~ ascii-art